 It is when a mother’s milk is spraying out of the nipple too quickly, often causing her baby to become fussy or to choke at the breast.
 Your baby may struggle to stay on the breast.
 You may leak as well as spray your baby in the face.
-Mothers with forceful let-downs often have an oversupply of milk too.
+Mothers with forceful let-downs often have an oversupply too.

-NB- Do not try to reduce your milk supply if your baby is younger than 6 weeks.
+NB- Do not try to reduce your supply if your baby is younger than six weeks.
 It is normal for babies younger than this to have temporary issues and for your milk supply to be increasing rapidly.
 You need to give your body a chance to regulate the amount of milk required.

 A forceful let down will most certainly have reduced before the baby turns six months.